-Provider Forums: The Contractor shall hold a Provider Forum no less than semi-annually.
+Provider Forums: The Contractor shall hold a provider forum no less than semi-annually.
 The forum must be chaired by the Contractor's Administrator/CEO or designee.
 The purpose of the forum is to improve communication between the Contractor and its providers.
-The forum shall be open to all providers.
-The Provider Forum shall not be the only venue for the Contractor to communicate and participate in the issues affecting the provider network.
+The forum shall be open to all providers including dental providers.
+The Provider Forum shall not be the only venue available to providers to communicate and participate in issues affecting the provider network.
 Provider Forum meeting agendas and minutes must be made available to AHCCCS upon request.
-The Contractor shall report information discussed during these Forums to Executive Management within the Contractor organization.
+The Contractor shall report information discussed during these forums to executive management within the organization.

-In addition to the Provider Forums, the Contractor shall participate in and ensure that its Subcontracted Health Plans coordinate meetings with a broad spectrum of behavioral health providers to gather input; discuss issues; identify challenges and barriers; problem-solve; share information and strategize ways to improve or strengthen the health care service delivery.
+In addition to the provider forum, the Contractor shall coordinate a semi-annual meeting with a broad spectrum of behavioral health providers to gather input; discuss issues; identify challenges and barriers; problem-solve; share information and strategize ways to improve or strengthen the health care service delivery.

 Material Change to the Provider Network: The Contractor is responsible for evaluating all provider network changes, including unexpected or significant changes, and determining whether those changes are material changes to the Contractor's provider network.
 These changes could include, but would not be limited to, changes in services, covered benefits, geographic service areas, composition of or payments to its provider network, or eligibility of a new population.
 Material changes to the provider network must be approved in advance by AHCCCS.
-The Contractor must submit the required documentation as outlined in ACOM Policy 439 and Section F, Attachment F3, Contractor Chart of Deliverables [42 CFR 457.1230(b), 42 CFR 457.1285, 42 CFR 438.604(a)(5), 42 CFR 438.606,42 CFR 438.608(a)(4), 42 CFR 438.207(b)-(c), 42 CFR 438.206].
+The Contractor must submit the required documentation as outlined in ACOM Policy 439 and Section F, Attachment F3, Contractor Chart of Deliverables [42 CFR 438.604(a)(5), 42 CFR 438.606, 42 CFR 438.608(a)(4), 42 CFR 438.207(b)-(c), 42 CFR 438.206].

-See Section D, Paragraph 39, regarding material changes by the Contractor that may impact business operations.
+See Section D, Paragraph 42, regarding material changes by the Contractor that may impact business operations.

-See Section D, Paragraph 51 regarding material changes by the Contractor that may impact capitation rates.
+See Section D, Paragraph 54 regarding material changes by the Contractor that may impact capitation rates.